zfhuang99/zfhuang99.github.io/_posts/2023-06-18-practical-formal-verification.markdown

 ## Introduction

-In an era where cloud systems scale at an unprecedented rate, striking the right balance between outage costs and preventive investments becomes paramount.
-This dynamic has spurred a growing interest in formal methods, encompassing both model checking tools, like TLA+ [[1]], and formal verification techniques.
+In a rapidly evolving tech landscape where cloud systems scale exponentially and AI-assisted programming [[0]] is on the horizon, mastering the art of balancing outage costs with preventive measures is more critical than ever.
+This pressing need has invigorated the exploration of formal methods, a domain that includes both model checking, exemplified by tools like TLA+ [[1]], and formal verification techniques.

-While model checking has found its way into practical engineering workflows, formal verification remains largely unexplored for cloud-scale distributed systems.
+While model checking has found its way into practical engineering workflows, formal verification remains a largely untapped resource for ensuring the reliability of cloud-scale distributed systems.

-In this post, we advocate for a pragmatic approach to formal verification, emphasizing its value as a complement to model checking.
-Drawing from our experiences of applying in Azure, we contend that this method could be the keystone to elevating the reliability of cloud-scale distributed systems.
+In this article, we advocate for a pragmatic approach to formal verification, emphasizing its value as a complement to model checking.
+Our thesis is straightforward: as AI-assisted programming becomes ubiquitous, the ability to rigorously reason about system correctness will be a key differentiator.
+Practical formal verification, we argue, could be the missing piece that takes the robustness of cloud-scale distributed systems to the next level.

 ## Outage: cost vs. prevention